Jakersnell/RCC/_process_docs/HOW-TO-USE.md

 ### How to install

-#### You must have LLVM and LLC version 18.1.7 installed to procede
+#### You must have Rust, LLVM, and LLC version 18.1.7 installed to procede

 To use the compiler by cloning and building the repository follow these steps